esphome/esphome-docs/components/lvgl.rst

     Similarly to CSS, LVGL also supports ``min_width``, ``max_width``, ``min_height`` and ``max_height``.
 These are limits preventing an object's size from becoming smaller/larger than these values.
 They are especially useful if the size is set by percentage or ``size_content``.

 - **min_width**, **max_width**, **min_height**, **max_height** (*Optional*, int16 or percentage): Sets a minimal/maximal width or a minimal/maximal height.
 Pixel and percentage values can be used.
 Percentage values are relative to the height of the parent's content area.
 Defaults to ``0%``.
+- **scrollbar_mode** (*Optional*, string): If an object is outside its parent content area (the size without padding), the parent becomes scrollable.
+The object can either be scrolled horizontally or vertically in one stroke.
+Scrollbars can appear depending on the setting:
+    - ``"OFF"``: Never show the scrollbars (use the double quotes!).
+    - ``"ON"``: Always show the scrollbars (use the double quotes!).
+    - ``"ACTIVE"``: Show scroll bars while an object is being scrolled.
+    - ``"AUTO"``: Show scroll bars when the content is large enough to be scrolled (default).

 - **align** (*Optional*, enum): Alignment of the of the widget relative to the parent.
 A child widget is clipped to its parent boundaries.
 One of the values *not* starting with ``OUT_`` (see picture below).
 - **align_to** (*Optional*, list): Alignment of the of the widget relative to another widget on the same level:
     - **id** (**Required**): The ID of a widget *to* which you want to align.